How a Good Support System Can Help Foster Support for Rheumatoid Arthritis

 If you have a rheumatologist, it is worth it to ask them if there is a local RA group that meets in your area.
 It may be best to meet with people in person, particularly if you are on disability or are feeling unwell, as it can provide you with a much needed outlet in terms of socializing and leaving the house.

 However, sometimes there just isn’t an RA group nearby or you are feeling too unwell to attend.
 In this case, online forums and Facebook groups for RA sufferers are very effective.
 This way, you can typically get very quick advice from others and call upon support when needed.

 Living with RA isn’t just about emotional support though.
 Sometimes you’ll need support just to get through the day, which is where a spouse, good friend, family member, or parent comes in.
 Although most people will not need full-time caregivers, every so often it is going to be incredibly helpful to have support when it comes to things like cooking meals, feeding and walking pets, or watching your children.

 Having a good friend or family member come over to help you cook some meals that can be frozen for when you are flaring is an excellent way to help ensure you and your family members are fed when you’re not feeling your best.
 You can also opt to hire a cleaner to come help you every once in a while so that housework doesn’t feel overwhelming, or have a good friend or family member come over to help you.

 Other support hacks to keep life going include hiring mobile services to come to your house.
-This can include having someone come in a van to groom your dog (I have done this for years and it is an absolute lifesaver) or having someone come to your house to cut your hair or perform other beauty services (this is especially helpful if dealing with RA and hair loss).
+This can include having someone come in a van to groom your dog (I have done this for years and it is an absolute lifesaver), or having someone come to your house to cut your hair or perform other beauty services (this is especially helpful if you're dealing with RA and hair loss).
 This type of support can ensure that you and your family members are looking and feeling your best, even when RA is rearing its ugly head.